Apollo917/pwdr-app/README.md

 ### 🧠 Convenient Access

-Unlock your secret phrase vault with a PIN — no need to retype your secret phrase each time.
+Unlock your secret phrase vault with a PIN — no need to retype your secret phrase each time

 ### 🚫 No Servers, No Tracking